BLUE SPRUELL, CHIEF INSTRUCTOR

 AFFILIATIONS

-Peachtree Aikikai Atlanta is affiliated with the United States Aikido Federation and the International Aikido Federation under Yoshimitsu Yamada Sensei and, in memorium, Mitsunari Kanai Sensei.
-Peachtree Aikikai Atlanta is also affiliated with Kiyoikaze Iaido Federation under Claude Berthiaume Sensei and, in memorium, Mitsunari Kanai Sensei.
-Peachtree Aikikai enjoys a collegiate brotherhood with Aikdio dojos around the country and the world.
+Peachtree Aikido is affiliated with the United States Aikido Federation and the International Aikido Federation under Yoshimitsu Yamada Sensei and, in memorium, Mitsunari Kanai Sensei.
+Peachtree Aikido is also affiliated with Kiyoikaze Iaido Federation under Claude Berthiaume Sensei and, in memorium, Mitsunari Kanai Sensei.
+Peachtree Aikido enjoys a collegiate brotherhood with Aikido dojos around the country and the world.